In Which Tuor Takes a Littoral Walking Tour, Ulmo Tells All, Gondolin Is Given An Eviction Notice, and Turgon Loves Too Well the Work of His Hands

 A very metal death indeed!

-The King’s own palatial estate is then defended by its own household guard and by Turgon himself at the pinnacle, but to no avail.
+The King’s own palatial estate is then defended by its household guard, and by Turgon himself at the pinnacle, but to no avail.
 The entire tower comes crashing down, with the king inside, as others look on.
 Turgon is slain not in hand-to-hand combat, but in the building’s collapse…

 and mighty was its fall and the fall of Turgon in its ruin.

 Yet he goes down fighting, like everyone who dies in this battle.
 The Book of Lost Tales even has him finally admitting Gondolin is a loss, consenting to the flight of Tuor and Idril with as many as they can take with them.
-But Turgon himself chooses to stay and keep fighting.
+But Turgon himself chooses to stay and keep fighting, like a captain going down with his ship.
 He casts away his crown as if in abdication, and calls out victory for the Noldor to spite the gathering Orcs.
 But ultimately, multiple dragons tear at the base of his tower and it crumbles “with a great clangour.”

 Too well did Turgon love the work of his hands and the devices of his heart.
 But though all his people are in dire straits, his own spirit is loosed to return to the Halls of Mandos and Valinor, where he can at least be reunited with his wife, who perished in the crossing of the Helcaraxë.
 It’s been more than five hundred years since he’s seen her.